michaelwebb76/life-in-weeks/README.md

 Read more about [Life in Weeks at Wait But Why](https://waitbutwhy.com/2014/05/life-weeks.html).

-This code was copied and adapted from [Gina Trapani](https://github.com/ginatrapani/life-in-weeks), which in term was copied and adapted from [Buster Benson](https://busterbenson.com/life-in-weeks).
+This code was copied and adapted from [Gina Trapani](https://github.com/ginatrapani/life-in-weeks), which in turn was copied and adapted from [Buster Benson](https://busterbenson.com/life-in-weeks).
 It is a single webpage statically-rendered with [Hugo](https://gohugo.io/) hosted on Netlify.
 It consists of two [data](data/events.yml) [files](data/colors.yml), [an introduction](content/index.md), and a [template](layouts/_default/index.html).